-Rainbow Trout – SOLD OUT – More Late April 2020
+Rainbow Trout – Next Available Late April/Early May 2020

 SEE Below for end of Season and tips for Warmer Weather

 Float bag for 5 mins max. to acclimatise

 • Need plenty of oxygen & good filtration 24/7

 • Water temp no higher than 21°C, provide shade on warm days